 I traded it for a ‘29 Delivery body.
 It needed a lot of work with rust and 126 bullet holes in it.
 Rebuild it with many trick parts, with a blower and jag rear end.
 A pro baseball player saw my delivery and ask me to do one for him like mine.
 Built the car to his liking and shipped it off to Florida….nice when customer has money.

 I want to thank my wife for standing by me though all my wild and crazy ideas, I couldn’t have done it without her support.
 I have met many wonderful people from around the world because of my love for cars.
-To be in the Prowlers now makes my life complete.
+To be back in the Prowlers now makes my life complete.
 All the great guys that have made this club great ahead of me and the members now make me humble and I will try to carry on the name the best I can.